Adding a new D2L topic by uploading a file

 About this article

 This article includes instructions for creating a new topic in a D2L course table of contents (TOC) by uploading a file.
-It has been updated to cover D2L Version 10.3 and is intended for instructors.

 Upload a file using drag-and-drop

 First, open up a D2L course, select the Materials menu, and select Content.
 Second, size your browser window such that you can get to the files you want to upload and your D2L table of contents at the same time.
 You can now drag files from your computer and drop them on your D2L table of contents in one of several locations depending on where you want the links to the files to appear.
 You can drag and drop more than one file at a time.
-Watch the video for more information.

 - Open up a D2L course, select the Materials menu, and select Content.